-Claus holds a M.Sc. in Chemical Engineering and a Ph.D. in Sustainability Management and he is appointed Honorary Professor at the University of Aalborg and the Copenhagen Institute of Technology.
+Claus holds a M.Sc. in Chemical Engineering and a Ph.D. in Sustainability Management and he is appointed Honorary Professor at the University of Aalborg.
 Through his university engagements, he eagerly contributes to the development of future leaders.

 Claus has been professionally engaged in sustainability for more than 25 years and he was one of the pioneers in the development of LCA methodologies and sustainability concepts for business.

 Before joining Novozymes, Claus was leading the Global Sustainability and Quality activities of the Hartmann Packaging Group.